maptalks/maptalks.js/README.md

 const tex = twgl.createTexture(gl2,{...});

-//other code
+/*other code*/

 ```
->with xeogl
+> with xeogl
 ```

 const glCanvas2 = new GLCanvas(canvas);

 xeogl.scene = new xeogl.Scene({
     canvas: glCanvas2,
-    webgl2: false //specified webgl1/2 if needed
+    webgl2: false
 });

-//other code
+/*other code*/

 ```
-Creating GLCanvas instance every time when you want to mix with other WebGL library
+> creating instance of GLCanvas each time while you want to mix current library with others